sourceincite/sourceincite.github.io/_posts/2016-09-21-once-upon-a-type-confusion.md

 .text:30322C81 sub [esp+38h+var_1C_taint], ecx ; taint var 0x1c
 {% endhighlight %}

-Now, a few blocks down with multiple pathways from our crashing @eip we see some dword writes, the first of which, we control the value being written:
+<p class="cn" markdown="1">Now, a few blocks down with multiple pathways from our crashing @eip we see some dword writes, the first of which, we control the value being written:</p>

 {% highlight text %}
 .text:30322D00 loc_30322D00: